james-s-w-clark/james-s-w-clark.github.io/readme.md

 # How utteranc.es was added

 Pretty much follow https://mscipio.github.io/post/utterances-comment-engine/, with some butchering of a hugo theme.
-May make submodule updates later on tricky, but utteranc.es seems to work locally now!
+May make submodule updates later on tricky, but utteranc.es works locally and live now!
+Giscus is an option similar to utteranc.es.
+It uses Discussions instead of Issues - either are fine with me, for this blog.
+I won't bother switching.